3 Stunning National Parks to Visit Near Quebec City

 For whale watching from the shore or by sea kayak, the village of Les Bergeronnes is the place to be.
 From the rocks of cap de Bon-Désir, you can observe large marine mammals, but also practice ornithology and visit an interpretation center.

 If you wish to explore further, Route 138 can take you to Natashquan.
 It is best to allow a good ten days to discover the region, or even two weeks.
 If you have a little time, the Mingan Archipelago National Park Reserve, some 870 km from Quebec City, is definitely worth a visit.
-It’s impossible not to be impressed by its limestone giants and to fall in love with the puffins!
+It’s impossible not to be impressed by its limestone giants and to fall in love with the puffins in this gem part of the best places to visit from Quebec City!

 Cover image photo credit: Parc national des Hautes-Gorges-de-la-Rivière-Malbaie © TQ/Pierre Charbonneau